+In person, the actor was very much like the character he played — witty, charmingly subversive, digressive in conversation and fully aware of (if slightly annoyed by) the rich panoply of life.
 His approach to acting assignments was often counter-intuitive, yet insightful.
 The key to playing boisterous Falstaff, he said, was, "Don't do jokes.
 Falstaff is actually a very well educated, scaly opportunist who's out for number one.
 That's what you must play first.
 He's an absolute bastard."
 Once, for research into a character he was playing in an English staging of Kaufman and Hart's play Once in a Lifetime, he traveled to New York and sat on the subway, listening to the voices around him.

 |photo by Joan Marcus|

 Richard Griffiths was born July 31, 1947, in Thornaby-on-Tees in northeast England, the son of deaf parents.
 He became fluent in sign language at an early age.
 It was not a happy childhood.
 He tried to run away from home many times, and he dropped out of school at age 15.
 He eventually decided to attend a drama class at Stockton & Billingham College, and continued his studies at the Manchester School of Theatre.